tlswg/tls13-spec/draft-ietf-tls-tls13.md

            opaque legacy_session_id<0..32>;
            CipherSuite cipher_suites<2..2^16-2>;
            opaque legacy_compression_methods<1..2^8-1>;
-           Extension extensions<0..2^16-1>;
+           Extension extensions<8..2^16-1>;
        } ClientHello;

-TLS allows extensions to follow the compression_methods field in an extensions block.
+All versions of TLS allow extensions to optionally follow the compression_methods field as an extensions field.
+TLS 1.3 ClientHellos will contain at least two extensions, "supported_versions" and either "key_share" or "pre_shared_key".
 The presence of extensions can be detected by determining whether there are bytes following the compression_methods at the end of the ClientHello.
 Note that this method of detecting optional data differs from the normal TLS method of having a variable-length field, but it is used for compatibility with TLS before extensions were defined.
-As of TLS 1.3, all clients and servers will send at least one extension (e.g., "key_share" or "pre_shared_key").
+TLS 1.3 servers will need to perform this check first and only attempt to negotiate TLS 1.3 if a "supported_version" extension is present.

 legacy_version
 : In previous versions of TLS, this field was used for version negotiation